bakpakin/Fennel/tutorial.md

 than Lisp.

 The `...` form is not a list or first class value, it expands to multiple values inline.
-To access individual elements of the vararg, first wrap it in a table literal (`{...}`) and index like a normal table, or use the `select` function from Lua's core library.
-Often, the vararg can be passed directly to another function such as print without needing to look at individual elements in the vararg structure.
+To access individual elements of the vararg, first wrap it in a table literal (`[...]`) and index like a normal table, or use the `select` function from Lua's core library.
+Often, the vararg can be passed directly to another function such as `print` without needing to bind it to a single table.

 ```lisp
 (fn print-each [...]